🔥💰 Grants and Scholarship Resources 🎉💰📚

-These resources are provided by our members, affiliates, business partners, and sponsors.
+🔥 Our incredible community provides over $1 billion in resources! 💥These resources are provided by our members, affiliates, business partners, and sponsors.
 Please do your research to make sure these opportunities haven't expired for the following year when applications are due.
-Make relationships and join their mailing list to be updated of annual application submissions, etc.
+Join their mailing lists or follow them on social media to receive updates on upcoming application deadlines and other important announcements.

 Filmmaker Grants and Screenwriting Scholarships